First make sure your system meets the minimum requirements for Joomla! and Magento:

 Before purchasing MageBridge, make sure your web environment matches the following requirements.

 The Magento System Requirements states you will need at least 256Mb of memory (PHP memory_limit) available.
 For Joomla! you will need at least a PHP memory_limit set to 32Mb.
-When Joomla! and Magento are installed in the same webdirectory, you will need at least 288Mb - this is the minimum requirement.
+When Joomla! and Magento are installed in the same webdirectory, you will need at least 288Mb - this is the absolute minimum requirement.
 It's quite normal to assign 512Mb.
 It is also quite normal to have a VPS with 2Gb or 4Gb of RAM.

 Joomla! needs to be able to contact Magento through HTTP.
 This lays down the following requirements:

 The following PHP-extensions need to be enabled in both web-environments: